HerFri/rock-paper-scissors/README.md

 # Rock-Paper-Scissors
 Visit the live page [here](https://herfri.github.io/rock-paper-scissors/)

 Rock-Paper-Scissors is an interactive webbrowser game based on the classic hand game that is usually played for making a decision by two persons.
-On this website, players can compete against the computer, that randomly chooses between rock, paper and scissors.
-There is no limit for playing rounds, and the score can be reset by any given time.
+On this website players can compete against the computer that randomly chooses between rock, paper and scissors.
+There is no limit for playing rounds and the score can be reset by any given time.
 Have fun playing!

 ![mockup](https://github.com/HerFri/rock-paper-scissors/blob/main/readmeimages/mockup.PNG?raw=true)